birkb85/PCRemoteControl/README.md

 Ex: "http://192.168.1.200:8080".

 * Install the PWA app to the home screen so it is easy to find and use.
-Using it as a PWA app will also make it fill the screen to the browser stuff is not visible.
+Using it as a PWA app will also make it fill the screen so the browser stuff is not visible.